 Physical risks are considered to have a differing degree of impact on clients depending on the locations of both their businesses and real estate properties pledged as collateral for loans in addition to sector-specific characteristics of their operations.
-Taking this into account, our quantitative analysis targeted business corporations in general flood damage resulting from the materialization of acute risk as an important factor to be used as an assumption for our scenario.
+Taking this into account, our quantitative analysis targeted business corporations in general.

+Due to restrictions in data available for analysis, we have positioned flood damage resulting from the materialization of acute risk as an important factor to be used as an assumption for our scenario.
 In reference to publicly approved scenarios, we have thus estimated the impact of a 4°C rise in global temperature on the business performance of our clients and real estate properties pledged as collateral for loans, determining its impact on the Group's credit risk exposure during the period leading up to 2050.